Nottingham-CTU/Project-Deployment/README.md

 * Two factor authentication is enabled on the source server and the target server is not exempt.
 * The source server uses an authentication method which has an intermediate step and/or does not rely on just a username and password.
+* The target server is unable to connect to the source server (e.g. due to firewall configuration).

 If you are having issues connecting to your source server, there is a client-side connections option in the module system settings which can be enabled by an administrator.
 With this option